 Pre-2011 RSUs vest upon the satisfaction of both a service condition and a liquidity condition.
 The liquidity condition will be satisfied six months following our initial public offering.
 We expect that a portion of these RSUs will be settled on a date approximately six months after our initial public offering.
 On the settlement date, we plan to withhold and remit income taxes at applicable minimum statutory rates based on the then-current value of the underlying shares.
 We currently expect that the average of these withholding tax rates will be approximately 45%.
-If the price of our common stock at the time of settlement were equal to the midpoint of the price range on the cover page of this prospectus, we estimate that this tax obligation would be approximately \$\text{billion}\$ billion in the aggregate.
+If the price of our common stock at the time of settlement were equal to the midpoint of the price range on the cover page of this prospectus, we estimate that this tax obligation would be approximately \$\) billion in the aggregate.
 The amount of this obligation could be higher or lower, depending on the price of our shares on the RSU settlement date.
-To settle these RSUs, assuming a 45% tax withholding rate, we anticipate that we will net settle the awards by delivering approximately shares of Class B common stock to RSU holders and simultaneously withholding approximately shares of Class B common stock.
+To settle these RSUs, assuming a 45% tax withholding rate, we anticipate that we will net settle the awards by delivering approximately shares of Class B common stock.
 In connection with this net settlement we will withhold and remit the tax liabilities on behalf of the RSU holders to the relevant tax authorities in cash.